Esri/arcgis-runtime-samples-android/java/statistical-query/README.md

     * sum
     * standard deviation
     * variance
 1. Execute `queryStatistics` on the `ServiceFeatureTable`.
 Depending on the state of the two checkboxes, additional parameters are set.
-This process runs asynchronously, and once complete, this gives access to the `QueryStatisticsResult`, which contains key/value pairs.
+The query runs asynchronously, and once complete, this gives access to the `QueryStatisticsResult`, which contains key/value pairs.